top of page

 Connection and belonging

-Do colleagues help or hinder your ability to get work done?
+Do colleagues help or hinder your ability to get your work done?

-Is there anyone you can ask for help?
+Is there someone you can go to for help?

 Recognition and achievement